AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages: Data Collection and Processing

 \subsection{Tweet Collection}

 We used the Twitter Academic API to collect tweets.
-However, as the API does not provide language identification for tweets in African languages, we use location-based and vocabulary-based heuristics to collect the datasets.
+However, as the API does not provide language identification for tweets in African languages, we used location-based and vocabulary-based heuristics to collect the datasets.